lightstreams-network/lightchain/README.md

 ### Request test tokens
 Please sign up to the [Lightstreams Community Forum](https://discuss.lightstreams.network) and [follow the instructions in this thread](https://discuss.lightstreams.network/t/request-test-tokens/64)

+### Block explorer
+To check the current state of the `sirius` network, you can go to the [lightstreams block explorer](https://explorer.lightstreams.io/home)

 #### Available flags